Hocus Pocus (1993 film): Legacy

 The City of Salem has celebrated its connection to Hocus Pocus, while local filming sites have become an attraction for fans as the film's legacy has grown over the years.
 In 2018, the Haunted Happenings Grand Parade, an annual Salem festival held every October, was Hocus Pocus-themed in honor of the film's 25th anniversary.
 A representative for Destination Salem also reported a huge uptick in tourism for the 25th anniversary year, stating: "There's always been a ‘Hocus Pocus’ component to the visitors to Salem, especially in October.
 But it's like the film's following grows every year.”

-The cast reunited for "In Search of the Sanderson Sisters: A Hocus Pocus Hulaween Takeover" which aired on October 30, 2020.
+The cast reunited for "In Search of the Sanderson Sisters: A Hocus Pocus Hulaween Takeover", which aired on October 30, 2020.
 The one-hour broadcast was virtual due to the COVID-19 pandemic, and the proceeds will go to the New York Restoration Project.
 Members of the cast who participated were Bette Midler, Sarah Jessica Parker, Kathy Najimy, Thora Birch, Omri Katz, Vinessa Shaw, and Doug Jones.
 Other notable participants of the benefit included Meryl Streep, Mariah Carey, Cassandra Peterson, Glenn Close, Billy Crystal, Jamie Lee Curtis, Todrick Hall, Jennifer Hudson, Anjelah Johnson-Reyes, Michael Kors, Adam Lambert, George Lopez, Alex Moffat, Martin Short, Sarah Silverman, John Stamos, Kenan Thompson, Sophie von Haselberg, and Bella Hadid.

+In 2022, Disney Channel ran a short titled Hocus Pocus: As Told By Chibi.
+This continues the trend started by Big Hero 6: The Series shorts spin-off Big Chibi 6 The Shorts and continued with Amphibia, Phineas and Ferb, Halloweentown, Big City Greens, DuckTales, Tangled: The Series, Descendants, Moana, Zombies, The Ghost and Molly McGee, High School Musical, The Owl House, and Hamster & Gretel as Chibi Tiny Tales.
+The short was released on October 15, 2022, simplifies the plot of the first Hocus Pocus.

-The Sanderson Sisters appear as playable characters in Disney video games such as Disney Heroes: Battle Mode and Disney Magic Kingdoms.
+The Sanderson Sisters appear as playable characters in Disney video games such as Disney Magic Kingdoms and Disney Heroes: Battle Mode.

+In 2023, Disney re-released the film in select theaters on October 6 to commemorate its 30th anniversary.
+In 2024, Disney re-released the film in select theaters again on October 18 to celebrate its 30th anniversary and the growing popularity of the movie.